22 BEST Test Management Tools (Feb 2023 Update)

 - Requirements Management, Defect Management & Manual/ Automated Test Execution all in one.

-- Easy collaboration amongst all stakeholders
+- Easy collaboration amongst all stakeholders, facilitated by test management software.

 - Easy integration with popular testing tools like Selenium, Rally et.